 The aim of this paper has been to explain the need for, and potential uses of CITLAW indicators and to make fully transparent how they have been constructed.
-We have not yet carried out any specific descriptive or explanatory analyses that use these indicators.
-The present paper should allow competent readers to assess our validity claim that these indicators actually measure the purposes of citizenship law provisions.
+A first analysis using CITLAW indicators was published in 2013.11 The present paper should allow competent readers to assess our validity claim that these indicators actually measure the purposes of citizenship law provisions.
 We hope that national experts will also help us to improve reliability by checking the scores and weights that we have assigned to specific legal provisions in their country's citizenship laws against their own expertise and intuitions.